#3, Best Online Graduate Computer Information Technology Programs (U.S. News & World Report 2016).

 - Proficiency in managing, processing, and analyzing medical data.

 - Competence sufficient to lead health IT initiatives, to conduct biomedical research, and to design, implement, and manage advanced solutions.

-Students must complete the six core online Master of Science in Computer Information Systems core courses in addition to the four Concentration in Health Informatics required courses.
+Students must complete the five core online Master of Science in Computer Information Systems core courses in addition to the five Concentration in Health Informatics required courses.